floridop/MNXB11-fairytale/fairytale.md

 Many people think Squonks do not exist!
 But they do.

-I think Squonks do not exist!

-Anyway, I think that this creature is rather similar to the Tasmamian devil; however, they seem gentle and clumsy, though, the funny figure and animal sound.
-Squonk live in Pennsylvania where, time to time, use to encounter with their neighbourhood _Drowsloks_.

 Squonks are sometimes considered to be the origin of the word "squanch", used in the popular television show Rick and Morty.